jpreethi1522/AIResume_Parser/README.md

 ## Usage

 1. Choose a PDF file to upload.
-2. Enter a city and country (optional).
-3. Click the "Submit" button.
+2. Click the "Submit" button.
-4. View the converted text in the right-hand pane.
+3. View the converted text in the right-hand pane.
 If the text is long, you may need to use the pagination controls to view all of it.

 ## Technologies Used